 How You Can Help Us?

 Many of these of these areas are interlinked and overlap

-Chair of Trustees

-Our current Chair Allan Blake is standing down at the next AGM after 4 years to pursue other interests.
-Allan has worked closely with the current management team to raise the profile and voice of the law centre.
-He has helped the law centre over the difficult period of the pandemic where there was much uncertainty over the resources needed to run the law centre.

 Finance: particularly charity accounting, Legal Aid accounting or both

 We are looking for further trustees with a financial background to support our Treasurer.
 SWLLC is funded from a variety of public, private and charitable sources, but its core operations are paid for through Legal Aid contracts.
 Legal aid rates have remained frozen for many years and other resources may not fill the gap left by this.
 The law centres finances have remained challenging and steady guidance is needed to see the law centre through this.